 - Social and economic outcomes of enabling education for disadvantaged students;

 - Young student engagement and experience in University based enabling program, and their progress in first year undergraduate degrees;

 - Enabling education and its contribution to teaching and nursing professions;

 - The efficacy of independent m-learning for non-traditional students enrolled in university enabling programs, with a focus on their ability to develop their own literacy skills and confidence to pursue undergraduate study

 In late 2013, the English Language and Foundation Studies Centre in partnership with the University of Newcastle's Centre of Excellence in Equity for Higher Education demonstrated its commitment to leadership in the field with the establishment of the academic journal International Studies in Widening Participation , which publishes two volumes of papers per year.
 The Centre has also played a leading role in the establishment of the Centre of Excellence in Equity for Higher Education at the University.

-Our research priorities are outlined in the Research Plan 2013-2014 based on extensive consultation with our staff.
+Our research priorities are outlined in the Research Plan 2015-2016 and is based on extensive consultation with our staff.

 The site is dedicated to staff, students, academics, and researchers who have interest in enabling education.
 You are welcome to be part of our research on enabling education which has made significant contribution in the lives of many students and their families.